 Figure \ref{fig:Rod} shows the corresponding normalized spectral densities for a nanostructure composed of two rods and a disk.
 The first rod has length $3a$, width $2 a$, and height $a$; the second rod has length $4a$, width $2 a$, and height $a$; the disk has radius $a$ and height $a$.
 The emitters are placed at the midpoint of the gaps between adjacent particles.
 All materials follow the same Drude model with $k_p \, a=1$ and a damping rate $\nu/\omega_p = 0.01$.
-Also in this case the scattering-assisted spectral densities are typically greater than medium-assisted at low frequencies, while at low frequencies the material-assisted contribution dominates and is typically characterized by sharper peaks associated to higher multipolar scattering orders.
+Also in this case, the scattering-assisted spectral densities are typically larger than medium-assisted at low frequencies, whereas at higher frequencies the medium-assisted contribution dominates and is typically characterized by sharper peaks associated with higher multipolar scattering orders.

 The effective spectral density matrix $\mathrm{J}^\text{eff}(\omega; \beta_M, \beta_S)$ completely characterizes the interaction of the two emitters with the surrogate bosonic environment through Eq. \ref{eq:Gmat}: it is the sum of temperature-dependent medium-assisted $\mathrm{J}^{(M)}(\omega; \beta_M)$ and temperature-dependent scattering-assisted $\mathrm{J}^{(S)}(\omega; \beta_S)$ spectral density matrices.
 They are proportional to the medium- and scattering-assisted spectral density matrices and depend on the temperatures through the Bose-Einstein distribution according to Eq. \ref{eq:eff_2} .